jeetash/Deep-Learning/README.md

-# Deep-Learning
-Deep Learning specialization by deeplearning.ai  by Andrew Ng
+## Deep Learning specialization on (Coursera) deeplearning.ai  by Andrew Ng